Jerry Vlasak

 Jerry Vlasak (born c.
-1958) is an American animal rights activist and former trauma surgeon.
+1958) is an American animal rights activist and trauma surgeon.
 He is a press officer for the North American Animal Liberation Press Office, a former director of the Animal Defense League of Los Angeles, and a former advisor to SPEAK, the Voice for the Animals.

 Vlasak came to public attention in 2003, 2004, and again in 2008, when he made statements favorable to the use of violence against animal researchers.
 He and his ex-wife, former actress Pamelyn Ferdin, were banned from entering the United Kingdom in 2004, on the grounds that their presence, according to the Home Secretary, "would not be conducive to the public good."

 Education and career

 Raised in Austin, Texas, Vlasak graduated with an MD from the University of Texas Medical School at Houston in 1984.
 He is board certified in General Surgery and is licensed as a medical doctor in California and Texas.
 He was an animal researcher himself, but has since become adamantly opposed to vivisection.
 According to the Los Angeles Times, he conducted research on dogs' arteries in a laboratory at the Harbor-UCLA Medical Center, during or after which the dogs were killed.